StackExchange/dnscontrol/docs/adding-new-rtypes.md

 know that everything is working.)

-If you find bugs that aren't covered by the tests, please please please add a test that demonstrates the bug THEN fix the bug.
+If you find bugs that aren't covered by the tests, please please please add a test that demonstrates the bug (then fix the bug, of course).
 This will help all future contributors.
 If you need help with adding tests, please ask!